Home | Back

 Untrue!
 One can be plural or have a CDD regardless of assigned sex at birth or gender identity.

-DID is diagnosed more in women, but this has confirmation bias and sexism at play in the same way autism being diagnosed mostly in young boys is.
+DID is diagnosed more in women, but this has confirmation bias and sexism at play in the same way autism being diagnosed mostly in young boys does.
 It is not a gender exclusive neurotype.

 Common Rude Questions: